-A comprehensive 8-point plan designed to complement the Town’s existing efforts to ensure the proper operational management of High Acres Landfill is included in the new, draft HCA.
+Perinton’s new HCA contains a comprehensive 8-Point Plan designed to ensure the proper operational management of High Acres Landfill and a comprehensive 8-point plan designed to complement the Town’s existing efforts to ensure the proper operational management of High Acres Landfill is included in the new HCA.
 The Town has worked to establish several of these practices since the significant odor event of 2017.
 However, the Town’s plan will also take new action by calling for new restrictions on rail waste arriving from New York City and additional limitations on the amount of highly odorous material landfilled at High Acres.
 The 8-point plan includes the following measures:

 2. Enhanced Monitoring and Reporting.
 Making Waste Management responsible to perform the most stringent landfill surface scanning assessment for fugitive gas emissions in all of New York State.

 3. Continued and improved information sharing.
 The Town will ensure Waste Management’s participation in routine Tech Team meetings to discuss operational activities, ongoing mitigation, employment of best management practices, and causes of odor concerns.
 Waste Management will also provide the Town with updates on all regulatory communication with Federal/State Agencies.

 4. Creation of a new Odor Verification Program utilizing ASTM Standards to evaluate the intensity of odors.

 5. Upgraded Odor Notification Program.
 Waste Management will continue to be responsible for maintaining, operating, and funding a NYS DEC-mandated local odor notification hot-line accessible 24/7.
 Trained personnel will respond within 30-minutes to measure odor type, duration, and intensity utilizing a scientific ASTM n-butanol scale.